telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/map.md

 * Shape (vector) layers
 * Marker layers

-For more detailed information on any new features, refer to [Kendo UI Roadmap](http://www.telerik.com/support/whats-new/kendo-ui/roadmap).
+For more information on any new features, refer to the [Kendo UI Roadmap](http://www.telerik.com/support/whats-new/kendo-ui/roadmap).

-For more information, refer to the article on the [Map HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/map/overview).
+For more information on the HtmlHelper, refer to the article on the [Map HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/map/overview).

 ## Basic Usage

-The following example demonstrates how to define the Map by using the Map Html helper.
+The following example demonstrates how to define the Map by using the Map HtmlHelper.

 ###### Example